jayu/tcp-local-tunnel/README.md

 I'm also working on NodeMCU implementation of client side module (ESP8266 devices)

-Module supports:

-* http
-* websocket
-* large files transfer (i.e streaming video from your house, local cloud storage)
-* maybe other protocols that uses TCP
+Module supports any protocol that uses TCP, eg. HTTP, Websocket.

 The stability mostly depends on your local internet connection quality.

-There is one security issue.
+## Security caveats

 If somebody knows host and port of your remote server which local machine connects to, then he also can creates tunnel and redirect remote requests to his machine instead of yours.

-I'm working on solution...
+Tunnel connection is not encrypted, so potential attacker can read data you are sending.

+See [alternatives](#alternatives) for more secure solutions.

 ## Basic-usage